 DR. CATHERINE GOMES

-Gomes is internationally recognized as a highly regarded scholar on the lived experiences of international students, their digital engagement and their wellbeing.
-Currently Associate Professor of Asian Media and Culture in the School of Media and Communication at RMIT University, Catherine’s work covers the themes of identity, ethnicity, race, memory and gender.
+Catherine Gomes is internationally recognized as a highly regarded scholar on the lived experiences of international students, their digital engagement and their wellbeing.
+Currently Associate Professor of Asian Media and Culture in the School of Media and Communication at RMIT University, Gomes’ work covers the themes of identity, ethnicity, race, memory and gender.
 She is a specialist on the Asia-Pacific with Australia and Singapore being significant fieldwork sites.
-Gomes is editor of the Media, Culture and Communication in Migrant Societies book series (Amsterdam University Press), founding editor of Transitions: Journal of Transient Migration (Intellect Books, and founding covener of the Migrations, Mobilities and Diverse Communities research group at RMIT.
-Catherine was also a recipient of an Australian Research Council Discovery Early Career Researcher (DECRA) in 2013-2016.
+Gomes is editor of the Media, Culture and Communication in Migrant Societies book series (Amsterdam University Press), founding editor of Transitions: Journal of Transient Migration (Intellect Books), and founding convener of the Mobilities, Migrations and Diverse Communities research group at RMIT.
+Gomes was also a recipient of an Australian Research Council Discovery Early Career Researcher (DECRA) in 2013-2016.
 She has held Visiting Research Fellowships at the Singapore Management University, Nanyang Technological University and Universiti Brunei Darussalam.
 Gomes is the author of four monographs and editor/co-editor of six edited books.
-Her work has appeared in a numerous journals, edited books as well as media outlets.
-Catherine also teaches Asian Studies at RMIT.
+Her work has appeared in numerous journals, edited books as well as media outlets.
+Gomes also teaches Asian Studies at RMIT.

 Parallel Societies of International Students in Australia: Connections (Routledge, 2021)